Lift Your Skinny Fists like Antennas to Heaven: Background and composition

 Godspeed You!
 Black Emperor is a Montreal band formed in 1994; the band hails from the Canadian post-rock scene.
 The band's label Constellation plays a central role, although both founder Ian Ilavsky and Godspeed You!
 Black Emperor guitarist Efrim Menuck have stated they see their music as more punk rock than post-rock.
 Godspeed You!
 Black Emperor's politically motivated music output is primarily instrumental, being framed with field recordings and tape manipulation.
 According to The A.V.
 Clubs Andrew Paul, their early work leading up to Lift Your Skinny Fists like Antennas to Heaven "[came] across like an attempt to blend divinity and human folly atop the same sonic canvas," with the music conveying humanity's hopelessness and self-destruction.

 Godspeed You!
 Black Emperor released three records in the 1990s: the self-released cassette All Lights Fucked on the Hairy Amp Drooling (1994), the studio album F♯ A♯ ∞ (1997), and the EP Slow Riot for New Zero Kanada (1999).
 The band also regularly staged three-hour long live performances, including in major cities such as London, San Francisco, and New York City.
 During this time, they started receiving attention beyond the underground scene, with much critical analysis of their work.
 The band itself has typically avoided interviews and promotional material, citing concerns of misrepresentation of their work in the media and bafflement at their increased popularity.
 Two notable exceptions include their interviews for The Wire and NME, with the latter's being a cover interview despite the cover not featuring a picture of the band.

 Lift Your Skinny Fists like Antennas to Heaven is a post-rock album consisting of four 20-minute tracks: "Storm", "Static", "Sleep", and "Antennas to Heaven", each of which are divided into subsections.
 Godspeed You!
 Black Emperor recorded the album in Chemical Sound Studios, Toronto, in nine days in February 2000 with Daryl Smith, using material drawn from the band's then-recent live performances.
 The instrumentation involved string instruments, guitars, pianos, and static.
-Most of the album is instrumental, often consisting of cresendoes from "slow and vaporous" music to "towering waves of sound" before dissipating.
+Most of the album is instrumental, often consisting of crescendoes from "slow and vaporous" music to "towering waves of sound" before dissipating.
 An exception is the use of field recordings, including a loudspeaker announcement from ARCO, a preacher's religious rant, an old man musing about Coney Island, and a folk song performed by band member Mike Moya.
 According to Menuck, the composition of the tracks drew upon his filmmaking studies, with him comparing the combining of musical pieces and field recordings to film editing.
 Compared to previous projects by Godspeed You!
 Black Emperor, Lift Your Skinny Fists like Antennas to Heaven is more progressive and hopeful.
 In a 2012 interview from the Guardian, the band collectively stated their intent from the beginning was to create "heavy music, joyously" that acknowledged yet dismissed the bleakness of contemporary times, contrary to popular belief.
 Jeanette Leech argued Lift Your Skinny Fists like Antennas to Heaven represented this ideal in Fearless: the Making of Post-Rock.